 We are following all local, state, and federal guidance on minimizing the risk of exposure, social distancing, and cleaning and disinfecting procedures.
 We have implemented temporary policies to safeguard our residents and staff, including closing community gathering spaces and limiting visitors to essential service providers/and food program deliveries.
 We are strengthening our partnerships to provide essential services to all of our residents.
 Growing concerns over the spread of COVID-19 have initiated several local and state governments across the country to temporarily close businesses and ban large gatherings in their communities.
 These steps have been implemented at our site levels so that it is easier to practice social distancing, which is meant to slow the spread of the virus.

 Many of our team members are working remotely or are on a rotating schedule.
-We are working on site with a limited amount of state in order to comply with the social distancing measures implemented by the CDC.
+We are working on site with a limited amount of staff in order to comply with the social distancing measures implemented by the CDC.
 Michaels is committed to doing the extraordinary every day, and we remain true to that commitment during this extraordinarily challenging time.

 As our community continues to feel the impacts of the coronavirus, we think it is important to share with you what additional precautionary measures Michaels Management Properties are taking to help prevent the spread of the virus in our communities and keep our families and team members safe and healthy.